andrewmouldon/mixture-of-convolutions/README.md

 This is the recipe used in the main experiments.

+For the Transformer experiments, Q/K normalization controls the scale of the convolved queries and keys, while per-head normalization of the sequence-mixing output controls the value path.
+Gated DeltaNet already includes analogous post-sequence-mixing normalization.

-### Without downstream normalization
+### Fan-in initialization without downstream scale normalization

-If the convolution output is allowed to determine the forward scale directly, as in a standard Transformer without post-sequence-mixing normalization, use the default fan-in initialization to preserve variance:
+If the convolution-affected computation is not otherwise normalized and its scale directly propagates through the model, use the default variance-preserving initialization:

 ```python
 moc = MoC(